 There are many ways students can get involved with this organization.
 Elections of all officers are held once a year in April for the following academic year.
-Positions within the Association that are open to all students each year consist of President, Vice President, Treasurer, Secretary, CSO Representative and various committee memberships (philanthropy, social, fundraising, etc.).
+Positions within the Association that are open to all students each year consist of President, Vice President, Treasurer, Secretary, CSO Representative and various committee memberships (philanthropy, social, fundraising, social justice, etc.).
 Incoming students are advised to join committees consistent with their interests and skills.
-For more information on upcoming events and this year's executive board, go to https://case.fiu.edu/opportunities/clubs/index.html and search School Psychology Student Association (SPSA) under Panther Connect.